Accessing QuickBooks with Entity Framework

 </connectionStrings>

-• Step 4: Add a new .cs file to the project and add a class to it.
+1. Add a new .cs file to the project and add a class to it.
 This will be your database context, and it will extend the DbContext class.
-You will also need to override the OnModelCreating method and remove PluralizaingTableNameConvention and IncludeMetadataConvention from the ModelBuilder Conventions:
+In the example, this class is named QuickBooksContext.
+The following code example overrides the OnModelCreating method to make the following changes:

 protected override void OnModelCreating(DbModelBuilder modelBuilder)